Buttered Crouton

 ¼ cup roux, light colored

-Kosher salt to taste, Diamond Crystal is recommended---otherwise use any regular salt
+salt to taste, regular salt

-1 cup heavy cream
+1 cup heavy cream, warm

 Procedure: For both sauce vin blanc and sauce supreme.
-In a preheated sauce pot saut the shallots, bay leaf, thyme and peppercorns with the butter over low heat, don't brown the shallots, deglaze with wine and reduce by 1/2.
-For the Supreme sauce you don't have thyme and peppercorns!
+In a preheated sauce pot saute the shallots, bay leaf, thyme and peppercorns with the butter over low heat, don't brown the shallots, deglaze with wine and reduce by 1/2.
+For the Supreme sauce you don't have thyme and peppercorns so adjust accordingly.

-Add the stock and bring to a boil, thicken with roux in a separate stainless steel bowl and then add it to the hot stock to thicken, cook for 10 minutes, add salt, then add the cream---simmer very slowly for 6 minutes.
+Add the stock and bring to a boil, thicken with roux in a separate stainless steel bowl and then add it to the hot stock to thicken, cook for 30 minutes, add salt, then add the cream---simmer very slowly for 10 minutes.
 Strain and then cover with plastic wrap and keep warm.

 Sauce Bigarade---Traditional orange and lemon sauce used in France for duck.